netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 The lack of an overarching vision may be a problem with the current corporate structure.
 A recent note on  mentioned that JJ Abrams [https://www.starwarsnewsnet.com/2017/12/j-j-abrams-revealed-his-star-wars-episode-ix-pitch-to-bob-iger-today.html](pitched his script to Disney).
 Yikes - except for ANH, Lucas never pitched his ideas to anyone; they were, effectively, the highest budget (and highest grossing) independent films by a couple orders of magnitude.

 Solo - May 24th.
 Going to be very strange........
 Back in the day, we had to wait three years...
-JJ pitch to Iger - Sort of the problem here.
-Lucas pitched A New Hope to Fox; after that no pitches.
-Now directors have to impress others with the pitch.

 Random points.....